bansallab/IDD_imbalance/README.md

-# "Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices"
+# Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices

 This repository provides the source code for the following study: Juliana C Taube*, Alexes Merritt*, Shweta Bansal.
 "Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices."
 In press at Proceedings of the Royal Society: B.